Articulation exercises for stuttering

 So, now you're ready to play with a phrase.

-I picked the phrase, "The best way to predict the future is to create it." by Abraham Lincoln.
+I picked the phrase, "The best way to predict the future is to create it," attributed to Abraham Lincoln.

 You can take any phrase, maybe a quote, maybe something inspirational, ideally from 10 to 20 words.
 That would be a good range.